scipopt/gcg/doc/resources/devs/detection/detection-process.md

 (potentially) work on this decomposition, completing it more and more with each iteration of the loop.
 It can happen that only one detector already completes a decomposition.
-After a number of iterations, the decomposition is complete and can be rated according to a score (see @subpage detection-scores for a list of scores that can be set to be used).
+After a number of iterations, the decomposition is complete and can be rated according to a score (see @ref detection-scores for a list of scores that can be set to be used).
 Then, the decomposition with the best score is used to proceed to the solving.

 ### Before Presolving